 Despite the high price tag of about $75, The Disc Blaze was a hit.
 Due also to its solid performance, Puma rolled the Disc technology across various other sports such as tennis and basketball.

 A new Disc version was released the year after—the Disc Spike.
 This shoe was worn by Heike Drechsler when he won the Barcelona Summer Olympics gold medal for the long jump.
-A few collaborations also came after, including the Disc Blaze x BAPE.
-It was decked in the trademark BAPE camo print and had the Disc prominently displayed over the tongue area.
+A few collaborations also came after, including the Disc Blaze x BAPE, which was decked in the trademark BAPE camo print and had the Disc prominently displayed over the tongue area.

 The Puma Basket